Enhance your skills and gain valuable insights by participating in an art workshop, where you can learn from both professionals and peers.

 We are where we are

 Rébecca also started with commissioned artworks that she was no longer proud of but showed us anyway to prove a point that we all have humbling beginnings.
 Those were works she created 20 years ago.
-I am in my 3rd year of illustrating children’s books with 15 book titles in the bag.
-I can only look forward to how my illustrations would look like in 2 decades and so should you.
+I am in my 3rd year of illustrating children’s books with 15 book titles in the bag, positive reviews and a few awards.
+Yes, I am proud of what I have accomplished and so I can only look forward to how my illustrations would look like in 2 decades and so should you no matter where you are in your creative career.

 We are where we are right now and that we can only keep on going to improve ourselves.